Anurag-Basuri/Anurag-Basuri/README.md

 ## 🚀 About Me
 I'm a Computer Science undergrad passionate about blending **code + cognition + creativity**.
-I enjoy architecting full-stack experiences and experimenting with **LLMs, Generative AI, and reasoning systems**.
+I love architecting full-stack experiences and experimenting with **LLMs, Generative AI, and reasoning systems**.
-With **450+ LeetCode problems solved**, I thrive on challenges where logic meets real-world impact.
+With **450+ LeetCode problems solved**, I thrive on challenges where logic meets impact.

 ---